andrewklayk/humancompatible-train/README.md

 The plots and tables like the ones in the paper can be produced using the two notebooks. `experiments/algo_plots.ipynb` houses the convergence plots, and `experiments/model_plots.ipynb` - all the others.

 ## Extending the toolkit

-### Code examples

-You are invited to check out the new easy to use **PyTorch-like** API presented in `examples/torch_api_demo.ipynb`.

-In the new API, the algorithms follow the `dual_step()` - `step()` framework: taking inspiration from PyTorch, the `double_step` does updates related to the dual parameters and prepares for the primal update (by, e.g., saving constraint gradients), and `step()` updates the primal parameters.

-The idea is to make different algorithms nearly interchangable in the code.

-The legacy API used for the benchmark is presented in `examples/algorithm_demo.ipynb` and `examples/constraint_demo.ipynb`.

 ### Adding new code